Pan Fried Kokanee Salmon Recipe

 Best Seasoning for Pan Fried Kokanee

 The best seasoning I’ve found for this pan fried kokanee salmon recipe has been the Traeger Fin and Feather seasoning.
 It’s got onion, herbs, garlic, and paprika and it pairs with the natural flavors of the salmon extremely well.
 Yes, this seasoning was made for the smoker or the grill, but it works great in the frying pan as well.
 I like to add some garlic salt to this as well and it just seals the deal.
 Do you need to use this seasoning?
 No. There are a lot of seasoning blends on the market, or you can mix your own spices.
 This is a MAJOR step up from just seasoning salt though.
-You won’t mess up using this one though.
+You won’t mess up using this spice blend on kokanee.

 Traeger Fin and Feather Rub